Flow-IPC/ipc/CONTRIBUTING.md

-## Contributing to the project
+# Contributing to the project

-We are happy to see that you are looking to help us improve Flow-IPC!
+We are happy to see that you are looking to help us improve the project!
 In order to ensure this goes as easily and quickly as possible, please follow the guidelines below.

 You may wish to glance at [INSTALL / Organization](./INSTALL.md#organization) first.

-### Basics
+## Basics

 As mentioned in [Organization](./INSTALL.md#organization), you may wish to contribute to the project.
 Of course, in your own setting, it